 My husband and I were living on one income when we decided it was time to get out of debt.
-It took us about 2 1/2 yrs, but we ended up paying off $37,000 in debt during that time.
+It took us nearly 2 1/2 years but were able to pay off more than $37,000 in debt.
 There are countless other stories of our readers who have paid off similar amounts in even less time.

 I am here to tell you that you CAN (and should) get out of debt – no matter how little money you may make!!

-I am going to share the steps anyone can follow to learn how to actually get out of debt – no matter your income level.
-If you struggle to make ends meet, you already know how to make the most of a dollar and I’ll give you additional tips so that you can actually pay down that debt.
+I am going to share the steps anyone can follow to learn how to get out of debt – no matter your income level.
+If you struggle to make ends meet, you already know how to make the most of a dollar, and I’ll give you additional tips so that you can pay down that debt.

 “There is no way I can do this.
 Not with my medical bills.”

 “Sure, that only works or some people – not me.”